marioortizmanero/reddit-search-on-google/README.md

 # Reddit Search On Google
 Simple userscript that adds a button to your Google searches to search only for Reddit posts.
+You can just click on the button and it will automatically add `site:reddit.com` to your search.

+![Img](https://i.imgur.com/a9rxsI6.png)

 Posted on GitHub to share the code and maybe get suggestions on improving it.

-![Img](https://i.imgur.com/a9rxsI6.png)

 ## Downloading the script
 The direct download link is here: